LeandroEsteban/QFai/README.md

 In this way, the benchmark allowed us to consolidate a clear vision of how to differentiate **QFai** while taking advantage of the best of existing applications.

 <img width="1920" height="1080" alt="Benchmark2" src="https://github.com/user-attachments/assets/274fc573-7fca-49f2-86dd-4ffb5a86c18f" />

+For more detailed information about the benchmarking analysis, please visit the [benchmark document](docs/benchmark.pdf) in this repository.

 ## 2.2 Scope Plane